 A quick look into subscription models

 The requirements for the access-to-content subscription model depend heavily on whether or not the content offered is exclusive.
-If so, the exclusivity is usually the main selling point since consumers who crave your content have two choices: subscribe or miss out!
+If so, exclusivity is usually the main selling point since consumers who crave your content have two choices: subscribe or miss out!

-Without a vast library of exclusive content, an access-to-content subscription provider simply can’t rely on their content as their only selling point.
-Non-exclusive content implies that competitors exist that offer a lot of the same content, meaning that many consumers will constantly consider other options.
+Without a vast library of exclusive content, an access-to-content subscription provider can’t simply rely on their content as their only selling point.
+Non-exclusive content implies that there are existing competitors that offer a lot of the same content, meaning that many consumers will constantly consider other options.

 What about software as a service (SaaS)?
-Isn’t it in the name?

 On the other hand, the subscription is supplemented by accessibility across multiple platforms and devices at the same time, fully automatic updates, and a hefty customer support infrastructure.
-In general, SaaS doesn’t require that software is located remotely, meaning that in a lot of cases the customer is paying for access to the software as well as the services that come alongside it.
+Generally, SaaS platforms don't require software to be located remotely, meaning that in a lot of cases the customer is paying for access to the software as well as the services that come alongside it.